China–India relations: 1960s

 Border disputes resulted in a short border war between the People's Republic of China and India on 20 October 1962.
 The border clash resulted in an overall defeat of India as the PRC pushed the Indian forces to within 48 km of the Assam plains in the northeast.
 It also occupied strategic points in the Aksai Chin and Demchok regions of Ladakh, before declaring a unilateral ceasefire on 21 November.
 It claimed that it withdrew to 20 km behind its contended line of control.
 India disagreed with the claim.

 During the Sino-Indian border conflict, India's Communist Party was accused by the Indian government of being pro-PRC, and many of its political leaders were jailed.
-Subsequently, the Communist Party of India (CPI) split with the leftist section forming the Communist Party of India (Marxist) in 1964.
+Subsequently, the Communist Party of India (CPI) split with the leftist section, forming the Communist Party of India (Marxist) in 1964.

-Relations between the PRC and India deteriorated during the rest of the 1960s and the early 1970s while the China–Pakistan relations improved and Sino-Soviet relations worsened.
+Relations between the PRC and India deteriorated during the rest of the 1960s and the early 1970s, while China–Pakistan relations improved and Sino-Soviet relations worsened.
 The PRC backed Pakistan in its 1965 war with India, and issued "ultimatums" threatening military action at its own border.
 The threats only served to damage Pakistan's relations with the western powers.
 In late 1967, there were two more conflicts between Indian and Chinese forces at their contested border, in Sikkim, known as the Nathu La and Cho La clashes.
-Both sides suffered heavy casualties but India came out in a better position than PRC.

-Between 1967 and 1971, an all-weather road was built across the Aksai Chin territory claimed by India, linking PRC's Xinjiang Uyghur Autonomous Region with Pakistan.The PRC continued an active propaganda campaign against India and supplied ideological, financial and other assistance to dissident groups, especially to tribes in northeastern India.
+Both sides suffered heavy casualties, but India came out in a better position than the PRC.The PRC continued an active propaganda campaign against India and supplied ideological, financial, and other assistance to dissident groups, especially to tribes in northeastern India.
 The PRC accused India of assisting the Khampa rebels in Tibet.
 Sri Lanka played the role of chief negotiator for the withdrawal of Chinese troops from the Indian territory.
 Both countries agreed to Colombo's proposals.